Ramkishore-sakamuri/Real-time-Data-Streaming-Platform/README.md

     ```bash
     docker-compose up -d
     ```
-    This will start a Zookeeper and a Kafka broker.
+    This will start a Zookeeper and a Kafka broker with transactional support enabled.

 3.  **Install required Python libraries:**
     ```bash
     pip install confluent-kafka
     ```

-## Running the Example
+## Running the Examples

-1.  **Run the data producer:**
+1.  **Run the transactional data producer:**
     ```bash
-    python producer/sensor_simulator.py
+    python producer/transactional_sensor_producer.py
     ```
-    This script will simulate IoT sensor data and send it to the `sensor_data` Kafka topic.
+    This script simulates IoT sensor data and sends it to the `sensor_data_tx` Kafka topic using transactions.

-2.  **Run the data consumer:**
+2.  **Run the transactional data consumer:**
     ```bash
-    python consumer/data_analyzer.py
+    python consumer/transactional_data_consumer.py
     ```
-    This script will consume data from the `sensor_data` Kafka topic and print the received sensor readings.
+    This script consumes data from the `sensor_data_tx` Kafka topic within a transaction.

+3.  **Flink Data Processor (Conceptual):**
+    The `stream_processor/flink_data_processor.py` file contains a conceptual outline of a Flink job.
+To run this, you would need a separate Flink cluster setup and package this Python code (using PyFlink) into a Flink application.

+## Configuration

+The `docker-compose.yml` now includes configurations to enable Kafka transactions.

+## Fault Tolerance and Exactly-Once Delivery

+* **Kafka Transactions:** The producer and consumer examples demonstrate the basic use of Kafka transactions to ensure that a batch of messages is either fully written or not at all, and that consumers read only committed transactional messages.
+* **Flink:** Flink provides robust mechanisms for fault tolerance through checkpointing and state management.
+When integrated, Flink can process data from Kafka (potentially using transactional reads) and perform stateful computations with exactly-once guarantees.

 ## Further Development

-To build a more robust platform with fault-tolerance and exactly-once delivery, you would need to explore:

-* **Kafka Transactions:** For ensuring exactly-once delivery within Kafka.
-* **Stream Processing Engines (e.g., Apache Flink, Apache Spark Streaming):** These provide advanced capabilities for fault-tolerant stateful stream processing.
-* **Containerization and Orchestration (Kubernetes):** For managing and scaling the platform components.
+* **Implement a full Flink job:** Develop the `flink_data_processor.py` into a runnable PyFlink application for complex stream processing.
+* **Enhance Error Handling and Retry Mechanisms:** Implement more robust error handling, logging, and retry strategies in the producer and consumer.
+* **Explore Kafka Partitioning and Replication:** Configure Kafka topics with appropriate partitioning and replication factors for scalability and fault tolerance.
-* **Monitoring and Alerting:** To track the health and performance of the system.
+* **Monitoring and Alerting:** Integrate tools for monitoring the health and performance of all components.
+* **Consider a Schema Registry:** Use a schema registry (like Confluent Schema Registry) for managing data schemas and ensuring data consistency.